w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # Data locality

-When computations involves large set of data, *it is cheaper (i.e. faster) to rather than data to code*
+When computations involve a large set of data, *it is cheaper (i.e., faster) to move code to data rather than data to code*

 * Exploit cluster topology and data block replication to apply the data locality principle
 * The following cases respect the order the resource manager prefers:
   * Process and data on the same node
-  * Process and data on the different node of the same rack
+  * Process and data on the different nodes of the same rack
   * Process and data on different racks of the same data center
   * Process and data on different racks of the different data centers

 # Typical Workflow of Large-Data Problem